SulimanAbusamak/Early-Diagnosis-Tool-for-Alzheimer-s-Detection/README.md

 Git

 ## 🤝 Contributing
 Contributions are welcome!
-If you want to contribute to improving the tool or expanding its capabilities, feel free to open an issue or create a pull request.
+If you want to contribute to improving the tool or expanding its capabilities, feel free to create a pull request.

 ## 🙌 Acknowledgements